-note Expressions you write in Object Pascal are parsed by the compiler and generate assembly code.
+expressions you write in Object Pascal are parsed by the compiler and generate assembly code.
 If you want to change one of these expressions, you need to change the source code and recompile the application.
-The system libraries, however, have support for dynamic expressions calculated at runtime, a features tied to reflection and covered in Chapter 16.
+The system libraries, however, have support for dynamic expressions calculated at run time, a feature tied to reflection and covered in Chapter 16.